ECB drops Citi from FX contact group

-FRANKFURT Nov 21 The European Central Bank has dropped Citigroup from its experts' working group on foreign exchange, days after the U.S. bank was fined by U.S. and UK regulators for failing to stop traders from trying to manipulate the currency market.
+FRANKFURT The European Central Bank has dropped Citigroup (C.N) from its experts' working group on foreign exchange, days after the U.S. bank was fined by U.S. and UK regulators for failing to stop traders from trying to manipulate the currency market.

 A source familiar with the matter said the ECB's decision seemed to be related to the fine.